 - Click Image at the top of the image tool bar.

 - Click Transform

 - Click on 90 CW, 90 CCW, or 180 degrees to rotate it accordingly.

 - Right-click on the image in Microsoft Word.

 There are also online services that allow you to flip a photo through your web browser.
-A good example of such a service is the free FlipMyPhotos web page found on the link below.
+A good example of such a service is the free FlipMyPhotos web page found at the link below.